-COOKSON PLACE, located at One Weybosset Hill, houses the central administration office of the university on the sixth floor.
-It is also the home of the University Bookstore, located on the first floor.
+COOKSON PLACE, located at One Weybosset Hill, houses the central administration office of the university on the sixth floor and University Admissions, National Student Organizations and Information Technology on the fifth floor.
+It is also the home of the University Bookstore (operated by Follett Higher Education Group), located on the first floor.